Dr Irwin Merkatz: Director

 Dr. Murokora Daniel is a consultant Obstetrician/Gynaecologist and Medical Director of the Uganda Women’s Health Initiative and also past president for the Association of Obstetricians & Gynaecologists of Uganda; www.sogc.org/aogu.
 He has been implementing cervical cancer prevention programs in Uganda and within the East African Region as a trainer and clinical supervisor.
 He is also involved in in-service training of health providers in emergency obstetric care.
 He has engaged in programs funded by WHO, PATH, UNFPA, Ipas, We-ACTx and FIGO among others.
 He has interests in cervical cancer prevention and maternal mortality reduction programs, as well as interventions aimed at strengthening health systems.

 Marc Sklar MD, MPH is an Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health.
-For the past ten years Dr. Sklar has been engaged in a wide array of programs working on improving reproductive health in the developing world.
+For the past thirteen years, Dr. Sklar has been engaged in a wide array of programs working on improving reproductive health in the developing world.
 Beginning in 2001, Dr. Sklar developed the first comprehensive cervical cancer screening program in rural Uganda.
-This work with the Rakai Health Science Program, led to important research on the efficacy of varying cervical cancer screening methods appropriate for limited resource settings.
-As a technical advisor working with Jhpiego, Dr. Sklar has worked in numerous sub-Saharan African countries, central Asia and Vietnam on programs aimed at reducing maternal mortality through improved training of physicians and midwives, as well as improving pre-service medical education in reproductive health.
-Most recently, Dr. Sklar developed and led the first training of providers in cervical cancer screening in Rwanda.
+This work with the Rakai Health Science Program led to important research on the efficacy of varying cervical cancer screening methods appropriate for limited resource settings.
+As a technical advisor working with Jhpiego, Dr. Sklar worked in numerous sub-Saharan African countries, central Asia and Vietnam on programs aimed at reducing maternal mortality through improved training of physicians and midwives, as well as improving pre-service medical education in reproductive health.
+In 2009, Dr. Sklar developed and led the first training of providers in cervical cancer screening in Rwanda.
 He trained the first group of Rwandan national trainers who will be responsible for training providers for Rwanda’s national cervical cancer prevention program.
+Dr. Sklar is the co-founder and Executive Director of Brick by Brick Partners, a non-profit organization working in the Rakai District of Uganda, that partners with rural communities to promote sustainable development.
+In addition to programs in the education and water and sanitation sectors, Brick by Brick has implemented several innovative programs in reproductive health education.
+The My Pads Program is an 8-week after school program for girls that culminates in the making of reusable menstrual pads, addressing a major cause of absenteeism for young women in sub-Saharan Africa.
+The HIV Intervention Peer Education Program trains secondary students to serve as peer educators promoting healthy choices among their school mates.

 Dr. Tropper, who is leading our work in Ethiopia, is an experienced specialist in Maternal-Fetal-Medicine.
 Although she has done work in global health in other areas of Africa, she has worked primarily in rural Ethiopia during the last five years and directs that part of Einstein's program for Global Women's Health.
 She has developed close personal and professional relationships with several Ethiopian health care providers and administrators who have been highly supportive of our work there.
 Dr. Tropper has mentored fellows, residents and medical students from the Albert Einstein College of Medicine who have participated in programs in Ethiopia.
 While we all learn a great deal from working in underdeveloped countries, Dr. Tropper feels strongly that there must be a commitment to work toward a change that will endure beyond the brief periods we spend abroad.
 She believes that one of the most effective ways for visiting medical personnel to have a positive impact is to provide education and training for local health care workers.
 In addition, there are many options for research as well in Ethiopia as medical training institutions there are eager to develop collaborative projects and to advance their scientific development.